Nuitka/Nuitka-website/doc/user-documentation/index.rst

            .. grid-item-card:: :doc:`/user-documentation/user-manual`

-               This page is the recommended first read when you start using Nuitka.
+               The recommended first read when you start using Nuitka.
 You will learn more about Nuitka fundamentals, such as requirements, tips, and credits.

            .. grid-item-card:: :doc:`/user-documentation/tutorial-setup-and-build`

-               This tutorial guides you through the setup and building process.
+               Tutorial guides you through the setup and building process.
 Whether you're starting from scratch or already have some components installed, it will help you get up and running smoothly.

            .. grid-item-card:: :doc:`/user-documentation/use-cases`